Best Cheap Health Insurance in Tennessee in 2026

 A Platinum health plan is a good choice if you expect to need a lot of medical care in the coming year.
 For example, a Platinum plan would make sense if you've recently been diagnosed with cancer.

-Platinum plans have the highest average monthly rates of any health insurance plan tier.
+Platinum plans have the highest average monthly rates of any medical insurance plan tier.
 However, these plans have an average deductible of $0.
 That means your insurance starts paying out immediately if you choose a Platinum plan.

 Gold plans: Best for high expected medical costs